Down with Webster: 2016–present: Other projects, V and reunion

 In 2016, Armes released two songs that he had made with Gillett under the name Best Night Ever.
 Proceeds from the singles supported Kids Help Phone and The Trevor Project.
 Seja started a new project called Karter Park with original band member, Kierscey.

 Gillett opened up about his struggles with mental health and created music with Armes, Martino and Hunter while maintaining his sobriety which later became a part of an album, released under the band name Honors, titled Feel Better (2018).

 During the summer of 2020, the group released the songs, "Love Is Not Enough" and "Take Us Alive" from an album called V which was recorded back in 2015.
 Armes shared that V is their final album after its surprise release in February 2021.

 The band members remain active in the music industry.
 Seja and Hunter signed a publishing deal as songwriters.
 Hunter has also continued to release solo albums.
 Martino worked on Hunter's music as well as the soundtracks for the My Little Pony web series Tell Your Tale and television special Bridlewoodstock.
 Armes produced the scores for the CBC series, Anyone's Game and Run the Burbs.
 Gillett releases music independently.
 Ferris is a real estate agent that djs on occasion.

 On April 1, 2024, Down with Webster returned and announced via social media that the band will be having a reunion tour in the summer with tour dates coming soon.
 The group played a handful of festivals in the summer including the Calgary Stampede on July 9, Ottawa Bluesfest on July 14, the Super-Spike Volleyball tournament on July 19 and 20, and the Peterborough Musicfest on August 1.
 The group performed on a holiday WinTOUR tour in December 2024 and in Hamilton in July 2025.

 The band played live at the Liberal Party's victory night celebration after the April 2025 election.
 The group released their first single in five years titled, "Okae" on July 30, 2025, and performed at the Boots and Hearts country music festival in Oro-Medonte.
+On November 27, 2025, the band released another single titled "All Night".
+The song debuted at number 39 on the Canada CHR/Top 40 airplay chart.